Johnny Berry: Career

-His first job after retiring from football was with Massey Ferguson at Trafford Park, but in 1960 he was asked to leave the Manchester United-owned house to accommodate new signing Maurice Setters, and he left the Manchester area to return to Aldershot.
+His first job after retiring from football was with Massey Ferguson at Trafford Park, but in 1960 he was asked to leave the Manchester United-owned house to accommodate new signing Maurice Setters, and he left Manchester to return to Aldershot.
 He later ran a sports business with his younger brother Peter in Cove, a village near Aldershot, until the 1980s.
 Peter was also a professional footballer, most notably with Crystal Palace.
-They also ran the sports shop Berry Brothers at Queensmead in Farnborough.
+They also ran the Berry Brothers sports shop at Queensmead in Farnborough.
 Johnny Berry spent the final years of his working life as a storeman in a local television warehouse.

 Depiction in media

 Neil Berry published a book in 2007, The Forgotten Babe, describing his father's years at Manchester United.